 Blogger is a Google-run platform that is very easy to setup and start using.
 It’s a good platform for beginner bloggers because even if you have NO idea about code or html or anything, you can pretty much set up your blog yourself with no outside help.
-When you sign up for it, it pretty much walks you through the process.
-It’s more intuitive and just less of a pain to deal with.
+When you sign up, it walks you through the process.
 Plus, it’s free.
-Google (well, Picasa now) holds all your picture files.
+Google holds all your picture files.

 However, Blogger sites don’t always look really professional.
 The themes that are readily available usually look very similar to other themes and it makes it hard to differentiate your blog from someone else’s.
 Also, Blogspot bloggers have to agree to Google’s Terms of Services.
 This isn’t a huge deal, apart from the horror stories I’ve heard where Google deleted blogs WITHOUT notice when they felt that the bloggers violated those terms.
 It’s the risk you run.

-Most folks who use WordPress use the .org version and it is really the best platform out there for most blogs and websites.
-WordPress’ technology allows is to be super customizable.
-There are so many themes available for it but there is also many ways to really make your site stand out and do anything (almost).
+Most folks who use WordPress use the .org version and it is really the best platform out there for most blogs.
+WordPress’ technology allows it to be super customizable and there are so many themes available for it.

 Unlike the other two platforms, WordPress’ capabilities are almost limitless because of the ability to add plugins.
-Plugins are software that you can install on your WordPress site or blog that add extra functionality to it.
+Plugins are add-ons that you can install on your WordPress site that add extra functionality.
 There are thousands.
 Plugins do everything from automatically tweeting new posts to managing your ads, to making your site sing (if you want it to, which I don’t recommend).

 BUT, WordPress sites can be awesome without hella plugins because developers have begin coding themes and templates to do everything.
 Long story short: Wordpress is THE BEES KNEES in my book, if you want to be a serious blogger.